wagenrace/Cytodata-hackathon-2021/README.md

 ## When (all times in BST, UK time)

 Wednesday 6th October:
- - Dataset and instructions released.
+ - Dataset and instructions released
- - Please make sure you can download the data and read me.
+ - Please make sure you can download the data and read me

 Friday 8th October:
- - 13:00-14:00: Introduction to dataset.
+ - 13:00-14:00: Introduction to dataset
- - 14:00-16:00: Open desk for participants to ask questions.
+ - 14:00-16:00: Open desk for participants to ask questions

 Monday 11th October:
- - 13:00-14:00: Refresher for dataset background.
+ - 13:00-14:00: Refresher for dataset background
- - 14:00-16:00: Open desk for participants to ask questions.
+ - 14:00-16:00: Open desk for participants to ask questions

 Wednesday 13th October:
  - 13:00-16:30: Cytodata conference
- - 16:30-18:00: Supervised hacking.
+ - 16:30-18:00: Supervised hacking

 Thursday 14th October:
  - 13:00-16:30: Cytodata conference
- - 16:30-18:00: Supervised hacking.
+ - 16:30-18:00: Supervised hacking

 Friday 15th October:
- - 13:00-14:00: Supervised hacking wrap up.
+ - 13:00-14:00: Supervised hacking wrap up
- - 14:00-17:00: All hackers to showcase their work.
+ - 14:00-17:00: All hackers to showcase their work
  - 17:00-17:30: The Jury gathers
  - 17:30-18:00: Closure ceremony and winners communicated